azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 ## Introduction

-So far we have been working in Cloud Shell, which works really well for one person doing demos and a little development work.
-If you see you current context (as shown by `az account show`) then that is the tenancy and subscription you will be deploying into and the Terraform Azure provider will authenticate via the Azure CLI.
+So far we have been authenticating using either Cloud Shell (labs 1 and 2) or Azure CLI (labs 3 and 4), which both work really well for one person when doing demos and a little development work.
+If you see your current context (as shown by `az account show`) then that will show the authentication type (if not explicitly) and also shows the tenancy and subscription you will be deploying into.

 However it is not a workable approach when you have multiple admins working on an environment and it is not suitable if you are dealing with multiple tenants.
-(Also, you cannot use modules in the ~/clouddrive area in the Cloud Shell as it sits on an SMB 3.0 area which does not support symbolic links.)

-So in this lab we will look at how we could make our Terraform platform work effectively in a multi-tenanted environment by using Service Principals.
+In this lab we will look at how we could make our Terraform platform work effectively in a multi-tenanted environment by using Service Principals.
 The approach here applies to any more complex environment where there are multiple subscriptions in play, as well as those supporting multiple tenancies or directories.
 Service Principals are also the recommended route if you are integrating the Terraform Provider into automation or within a DevOps CI/CD pipeline.

 Finally, at the end of the lab we will also take a look at a couple of alternatives for managing systems and discuss where they make the most sense.